tetrapod00/godot-docs/tutorials/3d/mesh_lod.rst

 camera moves away, resulting in higher performance, but lower quality.

-If you need to perform per-object adjustments to mesh LOD, you can adjust how aggressive LOD transitions should be by adjusting the **LOD Bias** property on any node that inherits from GeometryInstance3D.
+If you need to perform per-object adjustments to mesh LOD, you can adjust how aggressive LOD transitions should be by adjusting the :uiproperty:`LOD Bias` property on any node that inherits from GeometryInstance3D.
 Values *above* ``1.0`` will make LOD transitions happen later than usual (resulting in higher quality, but lower performance).
 Values *below* ``1.0`` will make LOD transitions happen sooner than usual (resulting in lower quality, but higher performance).

-Additionally, ReflectionProbe nodes have their own **Mesh LOD Threshold** property that can be adjusted to improve rendering performance when the reflection probe updates.
+Additionally, ReflectionProbe nodes have their own :uiproperty:`Mesh LOD Threshold` property that can be adjusted to improve rendering performance when the reflection probe updates.
 This is especially important for ReflectionProbes that use the **Always** update mode.